swxben/danny-boy/README.md

 ## Installation

-Install the engine via [NuGet](http://nuget.org/packages/swxben.dataaccess), either in Visual Studio (right-click project, Manage NuGet Packages, search for docxtemplateengine) or via the package manager console using `Install-Package swxben.dataaccess`.
+Install the engine via [NuGet](http://nuget.org/packages/swxben.dannyboy), either in Visual Studio (right-click project, Manage NuGet Packages, search for docxtemplateengine) or via the package manager console using `Install-Package swxben.dannyboy`.

 ## Usage

-Create a new `DataAccess` instance and pass in the database connection string (do this with your favourite IoC container):
+Create a new `dannyboy.DataAccess` instance and pass in the database connection string (do this with your favourite IoC container):

     IDataAccess dataAccess = new DataAccess(@"Server=.\sqlexpress; Database=swxben_dataaccess; User Id=sa; Password=test;");